francescomari/wsk-use/README.md

-# wsk-use - Switch OpenWhisk configuration
+# wsk-use

-`wsk-use` allows you to switch OpenWhisk configuration depending on a list of previously defined contexts.
+`wsk-use` allows you to update your OpenWhisk configuration depending on a list of previously defined contexts.

 ## Install